 Understanding the macOS Sequoia 15.3.2 update

-macOS doesn't seem to like this update.
-It says "Failed to prepare the softare update.
+The error message: "Failed to prepare the software update.
 Please try again.
-An error occured while downloading the selected updates.
-Please check your internet connection and try again".
-This is a perplexing message as it could mean a zillion things.
+An error occurred while downloading the selected updates.
+Please check your internet connection and try again."
+The internet connection was fine.
+The message is essentially useless — it could mean dozens of things, and Apple's error reporting here is characteristically unhelpful.

 Installer is damaged